Blasty1/ANN-and-Deep-Learning/README.md

 - One column for each value

 W -> Weight Matrix
-- One row for each output
+- One row for each feature of the output data
-- One column for each input
+- One column for each feature of the input data